How Hashtags can Generate Leads for Fitness Studios

 Essentially, hashtags are engagement magnets across social media platforms.
 On Instagram, hashtags generate up to 12.5% more engagement on your post.
 On Twitter. it is a whopping 100% more.
 Twice the level of engagement!

-Once you start getting an idea of how they work and how your competitors and followers are using them, you will be able to frame your brand-based hashtags.
+Once you start getting an idea of how hashtags work and how your competitors and followers are using them, you will be able to frame your industry hashtags.
 But before you do so, there are a few things you will need to keep in mind.

 How to Use Hashtags Effectively?

-If you want to get your posts on fitness to trend, there are some basic guidelines to be aware of creating and using your hashtag:
+If you want to get your posts on fitness to trend and increase your online presence, here are some basic guidelines to be aware of creating and using your hashtag:

 - Keep it short and precise